 All helmets are not created equal.
 Most Vietnamese are nearly born on a motorbike and wear just enough to be legal.
 They wear what is called a “hat” because it’s little more than a hat.
 Cheapo plastic is not enough to protect you from a serious bump on your head.
 Often they go flying off too, so always properly fit and tighten your helmet.

 If you’re not smart enough to wear a solid helmet on your head to protect the most important piece of equipment you have, then you are a dummy.

-Be as aware as you’re able to the actions around you, but keep your focus always in front of you.
+Be as aware as possible of the actions around you, but keep your focus always in front of you.
 An instant slight glance to the side to check things out, then back forward.
-If everybody remains aware of what’s happening in front of the them, the traffic flow above will harmonious.
+If everybody remains aware of what’s happening in front of them, the traffic flow above will harmonious.
 In Vietnam, nothing behind you matters.
 The concept is called the Cone of Awareness.

 An analogy is downhill skiing.
 You are only worried about the skiers in front of you.
 You aren’t looking behind or to the side, you are focused forward and responsible only for those forward skiers.
 If you hit one you are in trouble.
 If someone hits you from behind they are at fault.
 Ride under control and don’t get erratic.

 I equate riding a motorbike in Saigon to swimming with a school of fish.
 You’ll flow with the little Nemos of the water, going slow, matching their speed and movements.
 Protect yourself in strength in numbers.
 The large automobiles are sharks and bus whales….both of which you treat with the utmost respect.